Import Todoist tasks into Obsidian

 Build your own

-Right now, there is no really good way to write your own templates in Obsidian.
+Right now, there is no really good way to write your templates in Obsidian.
 It is possible, but you will not get proper error messages if there is something wrong with the liquid code.
-While this may be fine for minor changes (or if you really know what you are doing), I would suggest the following workaround:
+While this may be fine for minor changes (or if you really know what you are doing), you could use the following workaround:

 Use this template to get a JSON representation of your tasks: